-During National Road Victim Month, Personal Injury specialist at Coodes Solicitors Bob Beard explains what cyclists can do to help keep themselves safe while riding on the road.
+During National Road Victim Month, Chartered Legal Executive in Coodes Solicitors’ Personal Injury team, Catherine Hyde, explains what cyclists can do to help keep themselves safe while riding on the road.

 According to RoSPA, in 2016, around 75% of fatal or serious cyclist accidents happened in urban areas and 80% occurred in daylight.
 The most frequently reported reason was driver or cyclist error and ‘failing to look properly’.

 Here at Coodes, we support a growing number of clients who are looking to get their lives back on track after cycling accidents.
 Wearing a helmet camera can help to protect you as it can help to prove where the responsibility lies for an accident.

 In some cases the fault is entirely with the driver, but on other occasions it comes to light that the cyclist’s poor road positioning was a contributing factor.
 This can affect the likelihood of the cyclist being able to make a claim.

 Road position is a crucial part of safer cycling.
 Roads can be a dangerous place for cyclists so it is important to be seen and signal your intentions.
 The safest and most visible place for a cyclist is the centre of the lane.
 This is often called the primary position or ‘taking the lane’.

 In normal commuting conditions, however, cyclists usually take the secondary position, which is where you will most likely be for most of the journey.
 Secondary position is no closer than half a metre from the pavement or edge of the road, and a metre to the left of moving traffic.
 This helps traffic see you and overtake when necessary and safe to do so, but it’s important not to cycle too close to the kerb, in a ditch or over drains, as it could cause you to lose control, fall or swerve into overtaking traffic.